Harissh77/IATF/README.md

 # Test Architecture

 Below is a list of potential test architecture options.
-After careful consideration, I recommend implementing Architecture 3.
+Each architecture dictates its unique testing approach, outlining the stages and methodologies for effective validationAfter careful consideration, I recommend implementing Architecture 3.

 Architecture 1